 Starting from the third fret, we can see each of the five CAGED minor pentatonic shapes in G

-Looking at all of the shapes available to you mapped out like this, you can start to focus on three note runs around each two note box.
-Start at the very beginning on the third fret of the bottom E string and you have the root a flat third and then the perfect fourth.
-To continue on to the A string, you’d head to the fifth fret for the fifth and then the flat seventh before landing back on the root note.
+Looking at all of the shapes available to you mapped out like this, you can focus on three note runs.
+Start at the very beginning on the third fret of the bottom E string.
+You have the root a flat third and then the perfect fourth.
+On the A string’s 5th fret, there’s the fifth and the flat seventh before landing back on the root note.
 Let’s see how this looks without so many notes in view.

 Minor Pentatonic Up The Neck